 CH: We ensure that our partners collaborate with each other in a cohesive manner to optimally manage commercial and technical risks.
-To the certifications they hold.
+To do this, we subscribe to the Joint Supply Chain Accreditation Register (JOSCAR) - an accreditation system for the aerospace, defence and security sectors.
+It helps us collect due diligence information about our suppliers, who use it to input details of the standards they apply and the certifications they hold.

 This ensures we only deal with suppliers who have the right approach to cyber security, software development, anti-bribery, anti-slavery and environmental requirements.
-99